-Hospice Mid-Northland operates a Clinical Team of specialist Palliative Care Nurses and a Family support Co-ordinator, and is supported by a talented and very dedicated Operations Team - and over 300 volunteers from our community.
+Hospice Mid-Northland and Far North Community Hospice operate clinical teams of specialist palliative care Nurses and a family support team, and is supported by a talented and very dedicated Operations Team - and over 400 volunteers from our wider community.
 The Operations Team provides the structure to keep Hospice running sustainably day-to-day, so that our Clinical Team can keep providing their services free-of-charge to our community.
 You can find more information about our full team here.

 Our Palliative Care Nurses

-Our Palliative Care Nurses provide for the needs of patients and their family/whanau in the Mid-Northland community in their own homes or other care facilities.
+Our Palliative Care Nurses provide for the needs of patients and their family/whánau in the Mid-Northland and Far North communities in their own homes or other care facilities.
 They work to assess a patient's needs and provide specialist palliative care throughout all stages of a patient’s life limiting illness.
 They also offer support, palliative care education and advice to patients, their families and carers, and other community based health professionals and support services.

-Our Clinical Manager, is based at hospice and works with the nursing team to promote clinical excellence and professional nursing practice at Hospice Mid-Northland and Far North Community Hospice.
+Our Clinical Manager, is based at hospice and works with the nursing teams to promote clinical excellence and professional nursing practice at Hospice Mid-Northland and Far North Community Hospice.